B.1.f. Course Registration and Conduct of Courses

 3. Conflicts with official practices are also possible in the case of special class events, such as a guest lecturer.
 In such cases, you should discuss the situation with both your professor and your coach, and make a decision with full understanding of the ramifications of your decision.

 4. Conflicts should be resolved through discussions between yourself, your professor, and your coach.
-If there are difficulties, you may consult with your Student Life Dean.
+If there are difficulties, you may consult with your Class Dean.

 Note that missing a regularly scheduled class for a practice in no way constitutes an explained absence and is not expected or mandated by coaching faculty.